-As a website owner, you do not want to find out that you have been breaking rules or regulations.
+As a website owner, you do not want to learn the hard way that you have broken the law.

-Recent laws introduced in 2014 regulating how businesses promote advertising on their sites state that if you promote anything on your website for profit, then you need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection departments, such as the US-based Better Business Bureau, also referred to as the BBB.
-Search online for information about “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 that regulate how businesses promote advertising on their websites clearly state that if you plan to promote anything on your website for material gain, then you need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection agencies, such as the US-based Better Business Bureau, also known as BBB.
+Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

 (Better Business Bureau – Online Interest-Based Advertising Accountability Program)

-- Any kind of advertising, including PPC advertising
+- Any kind of advertising, e.g. Google AdWords or AdSense

 - Retarget Marketing